Skip to content

 1. Supplier Sourcing: Streamline And Optimize Carrier RFP Process Using Shipping Data Load IDs.

 For example, when conducting a Request For Proposal (RFP) to evaluate carriers, shippers can use shipment load IDs to unify their shipping data.
 Specifically, they can easily anonymize historical shipping data from the original carrier.
 Also, they can associate shipment characteristics to a shipment load, and then aggregate all shipping activity for RFP analysis.
-For instance, these shipment load characteristics can include actual weight, dimensions, type of service, origin / destination, date shipped, etc.
+For instance, these shipment load characteristics can include actual weight, dimensions, type of service, origin / destination, date shipped, etc. For more on strategic sourcing and analytics, click here.

 2. Supply Chain Planning (SCP): Seamless Transportation Planning For Demand Sensing, Capacity, and Asset Management.